kaveet/docs-api/gatsby/index.md

 After that, the next step is to get API URL and Content API Key of the Ghost site.

-The API URL is the site URL ending in `.ghost.io`, for example: `mysite.ghost.io`.
-For Ghost(Pro) customers, your Ghost site URL also ends in `.ghost.io`.
+The API URL is domain used to access the Ghost Admin, for Ghost(Pro) customers this is the `.ghost.io`, for example: `mysite.ghost.io`.
 For self-hosted versions of Ghost, use the admin panel access URL - ensure that the self-hosted version is served over a https connection.
 The Content API Key can be found on the Integrations screen of the Ghost Admin.

 Open the `gatsby-config.js` file and add the following to the `plugins` section: